DNnate/CISSP-Study-Resources/CISSP-Domain-3-Objectives.md

     - Enable people to access only the data classified for their clearance level
     - A security model provides a framework to implement a security policy.
     - **The State Machine Model** describes a system that is always secure no matter what state it is in.
 A secure state machine model system always boots into a secure state, maintains a secure state across all transitions, and allows subjects to access resources only in a secure manner compliant with the security policy.
 Bell–LaPadula and Biba are built on a state machine model.
+         - The information flow model applies state machines to the flow of information.
+         - The Bell-LaPadula model applies the information flow model to confidentiality while the Biba model applies it to integrity.
 - 🔴**Bell-LaPadula**: Model was established in 1973.
 The goal is to ensure that information is exposed only to those with the right level of classification
     - Focuse is on confidentiality ✏️
     - Simple security property: 🔥No read-up